10 Best Herbal Baths For Coughing Fits

 matricaria chamomilla bath

-Matricaria chamomilla, commonly known as German chamomile, has been traditionally used in herbal baths to soothe respiratory discomfort and alleviate coughing fits.
+Matricaria chamomilla, commonly known as chamomile, has been traditionally used in herbal baths to soothe respiratory discomfort and alleviate coughing fits.

 sambucus nigra bath